yingshaoxo/yingshaoxo_alpine_x86_system/README.md

 > Virtualbox container: https://www.mediafire.com/file/54zdwsz4exbheq4/yingshaoxo_alpine_x86_system_virtualbox_2024_6_21.7z/file

 > When use win_xp virtualbox, you have to `turn off vt-x and amd-v`, you have to manually add vdi as disk, you have to set linux type to 'other 32bit type linux'.
+You have to make sure cpu core is 1, but in real computer, this alpine version supports 2 core cpu, in old computer.

 ## How to install the original alpine system?
 0. go to "alpine_3.0.5_x86_setup-alpine", run `./merge_to_get_real_iso_file.sh`.
 (It uses "cat alpine_3.0.5_x86_setup-alpine.0* > alpine_3.0.5_x86_setup-alpine_test.iso")
+1. or do the same thing with "hardware_bootable_alpine_3.0.5_x86", cd "hardware_bootable_alpine_3.0.5_x86", run "./merge_to_get_real_iso_file.sh".
+(Virtualbox does not support this version, this only works for real hardware x86 old computer.
+You will need to use `tar -xzf **.tar.gz` to get iso file.
+You will need to use dd to copy the whole iso file into your 8GB USB driver to create a boot USB, `dd if=**.iso of=/dev/sdb`)
-1. boot your machine with "alpine_3.0.5_x86_setup-alpine.iso"
+2. boot your machine with "alpine_3.0.5_x86_setup-alpine.iso"
-2. run `setup-alpine`
+3. run `setup-alpine`
-3. manually modify network to add "iface eth0 inet dhcp" (if you don't know how to use vi, you can just hit enter)
+4. manually modify network to add "iface eth0 inet dhcp" (if you don't know how to use vi, you can just hit enter)
-4. use "done" whtn set apk mirror
+5. use "done" whtn set apk mirror
-5. set NTP as "none"
+6. set NTP as "none"
-6. select a disk partition as "sys"
+7. select a disk partition as "sys"
-7. reboot, password is "root"
+8. reboot, username and password is "root"

-> They actually provides some local apk packages for you to install in their iso file, in /media/cdrom/apk/x86, you can install them by "apk add ./xx.apk"
+> They actually provides some local apk packages for you to install in their iso file, in /media/cdrom/apk/x86 or /media/usb, you can install them by "apk add ./xx.apk"

 > I would suggest you papare 2 disk, one 10GB for system, one 1TB for your home data.
 Because this version of alpine does not support install to a partition, it will erase the whole disk.

+> This alpine version only supports ext2 than ext4.
+Just the same as ubuntu8.

 ## How to install yingshaoxo alpine system?